-For details about using software included with the computer, refer to the software user guides.
-These guides may be provided on CD or as online Help files within the specific application.
-User guides may also be found on the software manufacturer's Web site.
+For details about using software included with the computer, refer to the software documentation.
+Documentation may be provided on CD or as online Help files within the application.
+Documentation may also be found on the software manufacturer's Web site.